MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-feedback-provider.md

             header = "You have triggered an error with the command " + erroredCommand + ".
 Try using the following command to get help:";
             actions.Add("Get-Help " + erroredCommand);
-            footer = "You can also check online docs at learn.microsoft.com";
+            footer = "You can also check online docs at https://learn.microsoft.com/search/?terms=" + erroredCommand;

             _candidates = actions;
             return new FeedbackItem(header, actions, footer, FeedbackDisplayLayout.Portrait);